 Some children may need structure and adult intervention, beyond the usual provision, to help them learn to read and write.
 These children will read/work with a member of staff or parent helper on a more frequent basis in school.
 Children with an identified reading or writing need (e.g SEND primary need) will read/work with an adult on a daily basis in school.
-School support staff who have received training may work with children individually or in small groups using specific English programmes e.g Tracks.
+School support staff who have received training may work with children individually or in small groups using specific English programmes e.g Tracks, Precision Teaching.
 Parents will always be informed if their child is involved in one of these supportive programmes.

 Children who progress rapidly through the reading scheme may choose their own material.
 Teachers carefully monitor this and the children are encouraged to choose challenging and demanding texts, of all genres.
 Non-fiction reading material is also available.
 Staff designate time to support children reading at a higher level through high-quality dialogue, ensuring questions and tasks are challenging.
 Able writers are challenged at greater depth within their year group curriculum, expanding their writing vocabulary with spelling challenges linked to word play and word meanings.
-More able writers are challenged to demonstrate understanding of their reading by using characteristics of it in their own written work.
+More able writers are challenged to become involved in writing class blogs or submitting pieces for the school newspaper.